wpferguson/global.hackathon/TEAMS.md

 - Tea: design master
 - Martina: UX master
-- Stanko: front-end master
-- Miłosz: REST API master
+- Miłosz: frond-end and REST API master
 - Anamarija: back-end master

 As you can see, we are all masters, each specialized in specific field.